Zsailer/phylovega/README.md

 translates it to a Vega `data` field.
 It then creates a series of Vega `transform`s to construct a hierarchical tree visualization.

+## Why?

+Python is due for a simple, interactive phylogenetic tree viewer.
+Vega has done most of the heavy lifting here.
+PhyloVega simply leverages these powerful tools and gets simple interactivity for free!

 ## In the works

 Here is a list of features that will eventually make it into PhyloVega.